tioann/i2psetup-monero/README.md

 This guide was created after a user on the Monero subreddit asked if there is a way to use i2p for Monero now, before Kovri becomes available.
 The answer is obviously yes but I found the current i2p guides somewhat lacking so I decided to create a new one.

-The instructions contained herein are for setting up a Monero i2p connection from both the client side and the server side (server is TODO).
+The instructions contained herein are for setting up a Monero i2p connection from both the client side and the server side.

+It is worth setting up a docker container for i2p, details for a remote server setup are provided [here](./docker/README.md).

 ## i2p client setup